by James A. Conrad

 Rebuttal: The filmed record of the compass rotating offers evidence against this accusation.

 When magician and CSI founder James Randi made the statement that the scientists did not search Ninel Kulagina for a magnet (in her bra) because she was a woman, he likely knew that it is not necessary to physically search someone to determine if they have a magnet concealed on their person.
 The test demonstration protocol on this day of filming with Kulagina required that a compass be present to detect any signs of a hidden magnet, either on Kulagina or one that had been secretly placed under the table or chair for later retrieval.
-As soon as scientist Edward Naumov put the compass on the table near Kulagina, he and the witnesses would have seen the needle move if there had been a magnet in the vicinity.
+As soon as scientist Eduard Naumov put the compass on the table near Kulagina, he and the witnesses would have seen the needle move if there had been a magnet in the vicinity.
 Filming would have ended.
-In fact, the needle is seen pointing north away from Kulagina's seated position and is more attracted to the earth's magnetic pull than her or a hidden magent.
+In fact, the needle is seen pointing north away from Kulagina's seated position and is more attracted to the earth's magnetic pull than her or a hidden magnet.

 The film record indicates that as the entire wristband compass rotated clockwise, the needle inside the compass was pointed in a northward direction away from Kulagina and was concurrently making a back and forth movement a short distance.
 If there was a sliver of metal hidden in the wristband, it would have required a more powerful 1960s era magnet hidden in the palm of her hand to make the clockwise movement seen from the distance shown and should have had a different effect on the compass needle that was recorded on film.
 The same applies if the base of the compass housing had a piece of iron hidden it in and a powerful magnet was under the table rotating it by remote control.
 The ability to create a remote-controlled, moving compass needle and independently rotating compass housing, all contained in a battery-powered portable device exceeded the technological capabilities of the 1960s, and given that the compass shown has thin walls, has to be ruled out.

 The nearly stationary positioning of her hands above the compass as it rotated and the nonmatching simultaneous movement of the internal compass needle pointed northward away from her act to rule out a palmed or finger-concealed magnet.
-Excluding the psychic power of telekinesis, that leaves two possibilities, either a very fine thread, somehow attached to it by Kulagina with no one in the room noticing and either being secretly pulled by scientist Edward Naumov seated to her right or, as CSI founder Martin Gardner proposed for serious consideration, a very long thread running off the table into the open air and "manipulated by her husband in an adjoining room."
+Excluding the psychic power of telekinesis, that leaves two possibilities, either a very fine thread, somehow attached to it by Kulagina with no one in the room noticing and either being secretly pulled by scientist Eduard Naumov seated to her right or, as CSI founder Martin Gardner proposed for serious consideration, a very long thread running off the table into the open air and "manipulated by her husband in an adjoining room."
 The other possibility, a device hidden inside or under the table, is discussed next.
 Note the very close camera angle in the frame stills below, which Kulagina was unaware was occurring as it happened.